Webhooks

 POST /api/openclaw/webhook/stream

-The bridge publishes streaming chunks directly to Redis (Upstash REST API), bypassing the Tulsk API for lower latency.
-The frontend receives these via SSE from the task comments stream endpoint.
+The bridge publishes streaming chunks directly to Redis (Upstash REST API), bypassing the Tulsk API for lower latency and better scaling.

 Heartbeat